hr-sobuj/express-auth-guard/README.md

 # Express Auth Guard
-It will help to check whether the user is logged in or not.
+It will help to check whether the user is logged in or not in your express js application.

 ## How to install
 ```